o3de/sig-docs-community/governance/reviewers-maintainers.md

 We also have [SIG maintainers](https://github.com/orgs/o3de/teams/sig-docs-community-maintainers).
 Documentation and Community maintainers are reviewers who have been elevated from the documentation or community reviewer teams to take on additional responsibility and serve as trusted sources of guidance.

-To nominate you or a peer for a reviewer role, [create an issue](https://github.com/o3de/sig-docs-community/issues/new/choose) using the appropriate issue template.
+To nominate yourself or a peer for a reviewer role, [create an issue](https://github.com/o3de/sig-docs-community/issues/new/choose) using the appropriate issue template.

 ### Technical reviewer roles